openshift/aws-efs-operator/README.md

 distinct data store you wish to access from your cluster.
 Be sure to configure ownership and permissions that will allow read and/or write access by your pod's `uid`/`gid` as desired.

-**Note**: Until [this driver issue](https://github.com/kubernetes-sigs/aws-efs-csi-driver/issues/167) is resolved, access points must be backed by separate EFS file systems if they are to be used from the same pod.
+Access points need not be backed by separate EFS file systems.

 ### Working with `SharedVolume` resources